Mamma Mia! Pennetta wins U.S. Open, then retires

 "Maybe that is why I am here today," Pennetta said while embracing the trophy.
 "I was trying to play every match like it was my last one.
 Trying to play best all the time.

-"For me it is easy to practice and stay in this life but sometimes it is hard to compete.
+"For me it is easy to practise and stay in this life but sometimes it is hard to compete.

 "It will be a new life for me, I played tennis since I was young."